-Top of Mum and Dad’s list of places to visit after BlogPaws® was the Grand Canyon and, thanks to the services of Steve Gerhart and Arizona Scenic Tours, they had the perfect visit.
+Visiting The Grand Canyon was top of Mum and Dad’s list of places to visit after BlogPaws® and, thanks to the services of Steve Gerhart and Arizona Scenic Tours, they had the perfect visit.
 Steve did all the driving so Dad was able to relax, not driving on the ‘wrong‘ side of the road, which would be super stressful for us English folk and not make for a fun holiday break.

 TIP If you think you will never see the Grand Canyon for real, don’t be so sure.
 The Dash Kitten crew never dreamed Mum would get to the BlogPaws conference but she did.
 The lesson here?
 Never give up on your dreams.